 3. Create a routine for your dog

-The best way to make a lazy dog get used to exercising is to create a schedule.
-If you’re inconsistent and only walk your dog occasionally, it’ll be hard to motivate your dog.
+Creating a schedule is the best way to make a lazy dog get used to exercising.
+If you’re inconsistent and only walk your dog occasionally, motivating your dog will be hard.

 Your dog wants to spend time with you, so build a daily walk into your schedule at a time that works for your schedule.
 But also keep your dog’s needs in mind.
 Not all dogs are willing to wake up at 6 a.m. to jog with their owners.
 Find a time that works for both of you and stick with it.